 Decorated rocks inspire and uplift

 Sometimes all it takes to help bring a smile to someone’s face is an inspiring message or a colourful image.
 Through painted rocks hidden in public places, that’s just what the Aroche-moi un sourire (show me a smile) movement is trying to spark.
-Originating four years ago in Granby, the movement combines craftiness and creativity as plain pebbles, rocks, or stones are transformed with images or inspiring messages and left for others to find.
+Originating five years ago in Granby, the movement combines craftiness and creativity as plain pebbles, rocks, or stones are transformed with images or inspiring messages and left for others to find.

 Conveying the same sentiment as the ça va bien aller signs and rainbows that spread across the province during the beginning of the pandemic, each unique rock carries a message designed to bring hope and happiness.